 Parenting a girl with ADHD is a challenge.
 One of the biggest challenges with ADHD girls is their difficulty in focusing during school or homework time.
 If you cannot focus on school, you do not do as well.
-In our family, we have found that certain steps work better to help girls with ADHD focus than others.
+In our family, we have found that certain ADHD focusing tips for girls work better than others.

 These tips work to keep our ADHD girls focused and on task.
 We have found the greatest success in implementing these tips for helping a girl with ADHD focus.